Foxborough virtual class interrupted by hacker displaying disturbing images, FBI warns more may follow

 The eighth-grader said this is the second day in a row something like this has happened.

-It all started with pictures of other students, then progressed to anti-Semitic content and images from a mosque shooting in Christchurch New Zealand.
+It all started with pictures of other students, then progressed to anti-Semitic content and images from a mosque shooting in Christchurch New Zealand, Austin recalled.

-“Yesterday, he was just showing inappropriate pictures to the class,” Austin said.
+“Yesterday, he was just showing inappropriate pictures to the class,” he added.
 “Today was… there was a shooting in New Zealand.
 It was just very inappropriate in the class.”

 The FBI now saying that what many call “Zoom-bombing” has become a common problem as school districts go virtual to keep students safe from the spread of the coronavirus.